utkugunal/utkugunal/README.md

 # :rocket: Welcome dear visitor!

 Hi!
 It is Utku here.
-After a professional experience in Automotive Engineering:blue_car: and Consulting:bar_chart:, I decided to take the chance to dive into the exciting world of coding!:computer:
+After a professional experience in Automotive Engineering :blue_car: and Consulting :bar_chart: , I decided to take the chance to dive into the exciting world of coding! :computer:

-My Web Development journey has just started here at [Spiced](https://www.example.com](https://www.spiced-academy.com/en)!
+My Web Development journey has just started here at [Spiced](https://www.spiced-academy.com/en)!
 [Click to see my Linkedin](https://www.linkedin.com/in/utkugunal/)

 And I am glad to say that I am a part of the cohort "Lime".